cloudfoundry-attic/cf-openstack-validator/docs/extensions.md

 The resource tracking API supports automatic cleanup of OpenStack resources.
 For debugging, cleanup can be skipped by setting the cli option `--skip-cleanup`.

-To use the resource tracking add a statement as follows:
+To use the resource tracking, add a statement as follows:

 ```ruby
 fdescribe 'My extension' do